claytomode/johnson-lindenstrauss-lean/README.md

   what the corresponding paper result says?"* The table below answers exactly that: it maps each Lean theorem to its plain-math meaning and to the corresponding result in the source papers, so the statements can be spot-checked in a couple of minutes.
-- You can read every file directly on GitHub in your browser — no need to install Lean or build anything.
-The build instructions further down are only for those who want to re-verify locally.
+- You can also read every file directly

 ## Theorem ↔ paper-lemma map